 Spaces and places

-Enjoy a coffee in a historic building over 100 years old, use the same world-class athletic facilities used in the 2015 Pan Am/Parapan Am Games, lose track of time in our beautiful library collections.
-We have some amazing spaces across all three campuses and invite everyone in the community to enjoy.
+Enjoy a coffee in a historic building over 100 years old, relax in one of our lush green spaces, discover our world-class athletic facilities, lose track of time in our beautiful library collections, or find a hidden nook to study.
+We have some amazing spaces across all three campuses and invite you to discover them.

 Community impact